59blues/PenguinDinerBot/README.md

 # Penguin Diner Bot

-I am learning to automate this game with pyautogui.
+I have created a simple bot to automate this game.

 Inspired by Al Sweigart - Automate the Boring Stuff